Can Seat Belts Limit Personal Injuries in School Bus Accidents?

 The recent seat belt endorsement from the NHTSA represents a change in the administration’s position.
 Previously, the NHTSA “determined that because buses are heavier and sit higher than cars, passengers were safe without seat belts.”
 Other studies confirmed this result, suggesting that “high seat backs,” which are present in school buses, “keep children from being thrown around in crashes.”
 Now, however, the NHTSA has underscored that wearing a seat belt on the school bus could in fact save your child’s life, or at least save her from sustaining serious personal injuries in the event of a traffic collision.

 Costs and Consequences of Installing School Bus Seat Belts

 How much will it cost to retrofit school buses across the country with seat belts?
 The price is relatively steep.
 Experts estimate that such an operation “could cost between $7,000 and $10,000 per bus.”
 When we take into account the price for retrofitting every school bus that is currently in use, Americans are looking at a total cost in the billions.

 But if the NHTSA is right and seat belts could prevent severe and life-threatening personal injuries, many parents are likely to agree that the cost is worth it.
 An article from WebMD highlights the ability for three-point restraints—meaning seat belts that “go over the shoulder and lap” could help to prevent child injuries and fatalities when school bus accidents happen.

 If your child suffered personal injuries in a school bus accident, it is important to speak with an experienced Chicago personal injury attorney as soon as possible.
-Contact Woodruff Johnson & Evans to learn more about how we can assist with your case.
+Contact Woodruff Johnson & Evans Law Offices to learn more about how we can assist with your case.